tsunamishadow/bonusheroes/bonusheroes.md

 There are 74,540,946,223,878 possible combinations of heroes for a single game of Dota.
 There are 6,166,523,522,157,180 possible combinations of heroes for bonus heroes in Dota.

-## Bonus heroes for 12th August 2018
+## Bonus heroes for 15th August 2018

+dark willow, leshrac, lich, magnataur, oracle, pudge, shadow shaman, spectre, spirit breaker, storm spirit, troll warlord, tusk

 - ![1](/images/miniheroes/centaur.png) Centaur Warrunner
 - ![3](/images/miniheroes/life_stealer.png) Lifestealer